-Click Find Now to let HP automatically detect your product.
+Select Identify now to let HP automatically detect your product.

-- 4. Select your computer, and then select your operating system. - 5.
-In the Diagnostic section, follow the on-screen instructions to select and download the UEFI version you want.
+- 4. Select your computer, and then select your operating system. - In the Diagnostic section, follow the on-screen instructions to select and download the UEFI version you want.

 12 Specifications